-The decision to publish the application in app stores should be made after the test summary report.
+The decision to publish the app in mobile app stores should be made after the test summary report.

 10. QA responsibilities after release

 - Testing after the new OS versions release.
-This is necessary because changes not compatible with a previously developed application may occur.
+This is necessary because changes not compatible with a previously developed app may occur.

 - Testing after SDKs updates.
 If the project exploits third-party SDKs or libraries, their updates could also lead to errors.

 - Testing following user comments.
-Users can report errors by email or in comments in the AppStore and Google Play.
+End users can report errors by email or in comments in the AppStore and Google Play.
 It is important to try to reproduce the reported bugs and deliver them to the development team or the designers for fixing.

 - Testing according to the minimum checklist.
 For post-release projects, it may be sufficient to take the previously used checklist and execute a sample check for the most significant functions.